DigitalMitford/DM_documentation/sustainingDH_notes.md

 Social Media 1: Instagram / Twitter / Facebook | Popularize/ publicize | reaches librarians, archivisits/rare books fans

-RANKINGS: Which properties are most important?
+RANKINGS: We have organized the above properties from first to last in terms of their priorities to our project.

 Eventually in course of this workshop, we'll be matching up user-groups with properties we list in A4.